- Home

 Then, push in the end of the bar to extract it from the hole in the case and remove the first side of the strap.
 Perform the same operation on both sides.

-Replacing the buckle
+Replacing the Buckle

 To remove the buckle, use a spring bar tool as you would for the strap.
 Place the tool between the buckle and the strap on one side, and push the end of the spring bar towards the center.